geforcesong/re_name/README.md

 #### optional parameters

-    -f --file This will make changes on file(s), you can only review the changes without this --ext        Specify the file types you want to update -s --suffix  Will append suffix. # stands for the sequence for file list
+    -f --file This will make changes on file(s), you can only review the changes without this --ext        Specify the file types you want to update, by defult it will update all files in current folder -s --suffix  Will append suffix. # stands for the sequence for file list --prenum [n] extract the number and prefix it on name. [n] is digits, default 3

 #### re_name -f '\-\d' ""
     hello1-1.txt  ---->  hello1.txt